Joseph-Christensen/startup/notes.md

 Setting up Vite and React was pretty simple.
 I had a bit of trouble because of conflicting CSS.
 This isn't as straight forward as you would find with Svelte or Vue, but I made it work in the end.
 If there was a ton of CSS it would be a real problem.
 It sure was nice to have the code structured in a more usable way.

+Setting up react was pretty simple, I didn't actually do any functionality changes, but I am just setting up for what is to come.

 ## React Part 2: Reactivity

 This was a lot of fun to see it all come together.
 I had to keep remembering to use React state instead of just manipulating the DOM directly.